Lamar Alexander Announces He's Opposed to Impeachment Witnesses

-Sen. Lamar Alexander (R-TN) announced Thursday night that he will vote against calling additional witnesses in President Trump’s Senate impeachment trial.
+Sen. Lamar Alexander (R-TN) announced Thursday night that he will vote against calling additional witnesses in the Senate impeachment trial of President Donald Trump.

 “I worked with other senators to make sure that we have the right to ask for more documents and witnesses, but there is no need for more evidence to prove something that has already been proven and that does not meet the United States Constitution’s high bar for an impeachable offense,” Alexander said in a statement.